Patient professional reference

 Immunocompromised patients (including HIV infection, regardless of CD4 count) should be given influenza vaccine in accordance with the recommendations below.
 They may not make a full antibody response, so protection may not be as high as for immunocompetent patients.
 Consideration should also be given to vaccinating household contacts of immunocompromised patients, ie those sharing living accommodation on most days over the winter.

-Immunocompromised children, and those living in close contact with those who are immunocompromised, should be offered inactivated trivalent vaccine and not live vaccine.
+Immunocompromised children, and those living in close contact with those who are immunocompromised, should be offered inactivated vaccine and not live vaccine.

 Recommendations for use